bool64/progress/cmd/catp/README.md

   -skip-csv value
         filter matching, loads skip params from CSV file, each line is treated as -skip, each column value is AND condition.
-  -version
+  -start-line int
+        start printing lines from this line (inclusive), default is 0 (first line), each input file is counted separately -version
         print version and exit
 ```

 ## Examples

-Feed a file into `jq` field extractor with progress printing.
+### Feed a file into `jq` field extractor with progress printing

 ```
 catp get-key.log | jq .context.callback.Data.Nonce > get-key.jq